Skip to main content

 Moravian Orienteering Club has been in existence since 1974.
 We are located in the North East of Scotland, where we have access to some of the best orienteering terrain in Scotland.

-Our membership come from Moray, Nairn and historic Banffshire.
+Our membership comes from Moray, Nairn and historic Banffshire.
 We have a core of active members who orienteer all over the world; some of our members are in Scottish or GB Squads, others have represented Scotland or Great Britain, but the majority are recreational orienteers who love the challenge of navigating and running in Moray's fantastic countryside.

 Orienteering is a sport for all the family, ages and abilities, so we aim to be inclusive in everything we do, and provide a welcoming, supportive, and safe environment for all.
 We encourage participation and involvement in all our events, and want to help members develop as orienteers, with a full range of regular coaching opportunities.